-If you wish to submit proposals for inclusion in our proxy statement for the 2025 annual meeting of stockholders (the "2025 Annual Meeting"), we must receive them on or before December [], 2024.
+If you wish to submit proposals for inclusion in our proxy statement for the 2025 annual meeting of stockholders (the "2025 Annual Meeting"), we must receive them on or before December 28, 2024.
 Nothing in this paragraph shall require us to include in our proxy statement or proxy card for the 2025 Annual Meeting any stockholder proposal that does not meet the requirements of the SEC in effect at the time.
 Any such proposal will be subject to Rule 14a-8 of the Exchange Act.

 If you wish to nominate a director or submit a proposal for presentation at the 2025 Annual Meeting, without including such proposal in next year's proxy statement, you must be a stockholder of record and provide timely notice in writing to our Secretary at c/o Kezar Life Sciences, Inc., 4000 Shoreline Court, Suite 300, South San Francisco, California 94080.
-To be timely, we must receive the notice not less than 90 days nor more than 120 days prior to the first anniversary of the Annual Meeting, that is, between February 18, 2025 and March 20, 2025; provided, however, that in the event that the date of the 2024 Annual Meeting is more than 30 days before or more than 30 days after such anniversary date, we must receive your notice (a) no earlier than the close of business on the 120th day prior to the currently proposed 2025 Annual Meeting and (b) no later than the close of business on the later of the 90th day prior to the 2025 Annual Meeting.
+To be timely, we must receive the notice not less than 90 days nor more than 120 days prior to the first anniversary of the Annual Meeting, that is, between February 18, 2025 and March 20, 2025; provided, however, that in the event that the date of the 2024 Annual Meeting is more than 30 days before or more than 30 days after such anniversary date, we must receive your notice (a) no earlier than the close of business on the 120th day prior to the currently proposed 2025 Annual Meeting and (b) no later than the close of business on the later of the 90th day prior to the 2025 Annual Meeting or the close of business on the 10th day following the day on which we first make a public announcement of the date of the 2025 Annual Meeting.
 Your written notice must contain specific information required in Section 5 of our amended and restated bylaws (the "Bylaws").
-In addition, stockholders who intend to solicit proxies in support of director nomination requirements, please see our Bylaws.
+In addition, stockholders who intend to solicit proxies in support of director nominees other than our nominees must also comply with the additional requirements of Rule 14a-19(b).
+For additional information about our director nomination requirements, please see our Bylaws.